Centers

 Can earwax cause hearing loss?

 Earwax, or cerumen, is produced as a defense mechanism for your ears and is usually pushed out of the ear through motions like chewing and talking.
 If the body overproduces it or it gets impacted in the ear, that's when problems may arise, including reduced hearing.
-Screen your hearing for free in less than 5 minutes.
+Screen your hearing in less than 5 minutes.

 What to do about wax